Last updated

 Device Query Parameters

-All parameters are optional.
-The WebView also performs its own browser-based device detection, but passing these values from the native app provides more accurate results — especially for device model and brand, which browsers cannot reliably detect.
+The WebView also performs browser-based device detection as a fallback, but values passed from the native app are always more accurate — especially for device model, brand, and eSIM support, which browsers cannot reliably detect.

 Example